devangshrimali99/Chat-Application/README.md

 #### **Features:**
 - Login and Logout Functionality
 - Add Friend
--  Image and Text Messages
+- Send Image and Text Messages
 - Neat and clean UI

 #### **Built With:**